 As the Cato Institute explains, state officials can use the qualified immunity defense in section 1983 civil rights cases—even when they’ve broken the law.

 “It’s not enough to show that your rights were violated.
 You also have to show that the defendant violated ‘clearly established law,’” says Cato’s Jay Schweikert.

 This means that in a section 1983 civil lawsuit, the plaintiff must not only show harm, but also show a prior case with identical facts where the police practice was a constitutional violation.
 In other words, Schweikert says, “It’s quite common for courts to say, ‘Yes, your rights were violated.
 But we can’t find a case where anyone’s rights were violated in quite the same way.
 So you lose.’”

 The Supreme Court could reconsider the doctrine of qualified immunity if it decides to hear any of numerous cases dealing with excessive police force that have been submitted for review.
 Among those cases is one which involves a police officer unleashing a K9 on a suspect who was sitting with his hands in the air.
 Another involves police shooting a 10-year-old child while trying to shoot a suspect’s dog.
 And a third involves a man who died after police used a stun gun nine times on him as he was having a mental health episode.

 Protect Your Civil Rights

 Section 1983 lawsuits are complicated constitutional/civil rights and damages cases that should only be pursued with help from an experienced attorney.
-Graham & Graham’s personal injury lawyers represent individuals who have been injured by negligent and intentional acts, including excessive police force.
+Graham Law’s personal injury lawyers represent individuals who have been injured by negligent and intentional acts, including excessive police force.
 We also represent people facing misdemeanor and felony criminal charges.
 For a free case review, please call 1-800-621-8585 or Contact Us.